sammyHa/HTB-Write-Ups/Jeeves/Jeeves.md

     4. **Monitoring:** Monitor for anomalous processes like `powershell` making network connections, which is a common indicator of compromise.

 - **Offensive Takeaways:** This box reinforced the importance of thorough enumeration (SMB, unusual ports), the power of living-off-the-land techniques (PowerShell, ADS), and the necessity of checking for password reuse and credential storage.

----

-### Key Improvements in this Version:

-1. **Professional Structure:** Added a metadata header and clear, phased sections (Recon, Enum, Exploit, PrivEsc) that hiring managers expect.
-2. **Focused Commentary:** Replaced play-by-play with strategic explanations (_why_ a step was taken, not just _what_ was done).
-3. **Clarity and Flow:** Commands are neatly formatted in code blocks, and the narrative guides the reader through the thought process.
-4. **Action-Oriented Language:** Uses strong verbs like "Discovered," "Executed," "Transferred," which sound more professional.
-5. **Conclusion:** Adds significant value by summarizing the vulnerabilities and key takeaways, demonstrating deep understanding.